-When you’re trying to properly teach consent it becomes a little difficult to get the point across without using some form of media to help you.
-The games produced by Jennifer Ann’s Group are great for forming an easy, and open, source of communication about consent for kids and young adults.
 Today we will be looking at Crossing Boundaries, a game for teenagers that can also be quite resourceful for college-age students.
 The game takes you through quite a few situations in which you learn about different approaches to many situations and the various ways that consent is important.

 Travelling the World

-Crossing Boundaries is all about three friends who recently got out of school.
-To celebrate this they have saved up some money and decided to travel the world together.
-The two characters Eva and Alice bring along their friend Joe who doesn’t always think his decisions through.
+The two characters Eva and Alice bring along their friend Joe who doesn’t do a great job of always thinking his decisions through completely.
 Thanks to Joe, and missing their plane early on, the friends get into quite a bit of trouble on their adventure across the world.
 The game also incorporates a cute mini-game with some fun mechanics to drive home the themes of consent even more throughout the game.

 Even if it’s something like trying to force someone to try a new food, “no means no!”

-My very favorite thing about Crossing Boundaries is that it’s about more than just sexual consent.
-It delves into the fact that every person has their own will and no one has a right to try and go against it.
 One of the main driving points that popped up in the game is that you can’t make choices for another person’s body.
 For example, Joe decides on his own to sign his friends up for a perfume testing project that could potentially harm them, because “there weren’t many spots left.”
 As the game clearly shows, the issue of consent extends beyond the realm of dating and sex to include anything that affects your personal space, will, or body.

 You Can’t Script a Real Situation

-Support this work by donating online: PayPal Apple Pay Or by texting STOPTDV to 707070 Gaming Against Violence is an award-winning program presented by Jennifer Ann's Group, a 501(c)3 charity [EIN: 20-4618499].
+Gaming Against Violence is an award-winning program presented by Jennifer Ann's Group, a 501(c)(3) nonprofit charity [EIN: 20-4618499].

-Play Crossing Boundaries
+How to Play Crossing Boundaries

 Developed by: Testudo Games